 Vertigo is one of the most common ailments that people struggle with.
-However, there are still many misconceptions about what vertigo is.
+However, there are still many misconceptions about what it is.
 With that in mind, we’ve taken 5 of the questions that we often hear regarding vertigo and prepared the answers.
 Then we will discuss a natural way to find relief from vertigo and many other symptoms.

 A: The short answer to this question is no. Vertigo isn’t a contagious disease.
 Instead, think of it as a symptom of numerous underlying conditions.
-Now, there are a few viruses that cause vertigo which you could catch from someone else.
+Now, there are a few viruses that cause it which you could catch from someone else.
 But even if a person has vertigo due to the flu and you catch the flu from him, that is no guarantee that vertigo will be one of your symptoms.